 Are there any sample papers?

-Yes – The Government produced sample papers with mark schemes in June 2015.
+Yes – The Government produced sample papers with mark schemes.
 You can have a look at them by clicking here